sleeping126/alex/contents/user-manual/README.md

 ### Project Management

-Projects are the entities that are used to manage multiple applications separately in ALEX.
-You can for example create a project for your application in version x and another one for version x+1 while having a different set of symbols and saved learn results.
+Projects are the entities that are used to manage multiple target applications in ALEX.
+You can for example create a project for your application in version x and another one for version x+1 while having a different sets of input symbols.

 Most of the URLs listed in the previous section require a project to be *opened*, which means has been selected from the applications start page.
 It is then saved in the session storage of the web browser.
 In case a project is persisted no other project can be opened in the same tab.
-The use of multiple tabs allow to open and work with multiple projects at a time.
+The use of multiple tabs allows to open and work with multiple projects at a time.
 In order to switch to another project of the same tab, it has to be *closed*.
 That means it has to be removed from the session storage, either by clicking the menu item from the main navigation or by closing the current tab.